foilen/james-extra-components/README.md

   * Catch-all are defined with FROM_USER='*'
 * Anything else, we do not care since they are messages to relay or for accounts that do not exist

 The resolving is done recursively and it supports loops.
-If there were a redirection done, the _isRedirection_ attribute is set on the email.
+If there were a redirection done, the _isRedirection_ header is set on the email.

 ## Configuration